Quantum Non-Linear Bandit Optimization: Details of Experiments

-In our AutoML experiments, we delineate that the Q-NLB-UCB algorithm works efficiently in real-world tasks.
-We particularly focus on the hyperparameter tuning task for a Support Vector Machine (SVM) classifier on two different datasets: Pima Indians Diabetes Database and Breast Cancer Wisconsin (Diagnostic) Dataset.
-We adopt the Pima Indians Diabetes Database downloaded from Kaggle, and the Breast Cancer Wisconsin (Diagnostic) Dataset taken from \texttt{sklearn.datasets.load\_breast\_cancer}.
 The diabetes dataset features eight numeric predictors (glucose level, body mass index, number of times pregnant, age, blood pressure, insulin, skin thickness, and diabetes pedigree function) and a binary outcome denoting diabetes or not (1 or 0).
 On the other hand, the Breast Cancer Wisconsin (Diagnostic) Dataset features 30 real-valued predictive features and a binary outcome (benign or malignant).
-For each dataset and experiment, the data was split into 70\% training and 30\% validation sets.
+For each dataset and experiment, we employed the 5-fold cross validation technique by dividing each dataset into 5 folds and then every time using 4 folds for training and remaining 1 fold for testing, in order to reduce the effect of randomness.